Seborrhoeic Keratosis and Ageing Skin: Is There a Way to Slow the Onset?

-As we grow older, our skin starts to show signs of wear — from fine lines to discolouration and textured patches.
+As we age, our skin naturally begins to show signs of ageing— from fine lines to discolouration and textured patches.
 One common condition that often appears with ageing is seborrhoeic keratosis — those rough, raised, sometimes waxy-looking growths.
 While these are usually harmless, many people find them distressing, especially when they appear in visible areas like the face, neck or chest.

 We’re big believers in acting early.
 If you start to notice any changes, our professional cryotherapy treatment—done right in the comfort of your home—can help keep things under control before they become more noticeable.

-What Is Seborrhoeic Keratosis Chesterfield— and Why Does It Become More Common With Age?
+What Is Seborrhoeic Keratosis — and Why Does It Become More Common With Age Chesterfield

-Can You Tell the Difference Between Age Spots and Seborrhoeic Keratoses Chesterfield?
+Can You Tell the Difference Between Age Spots and Seborrhoeic Keratoses?

 A good rule of thumb: if it’s textured or sticking out, it might be seborrhoeic keratosis.